AnushkaAmte/HAR_2023/README.md

 # HAR: Human Activity Recognition
 This project envisions a system that can be used for two use cases: Fight Detection on Campus and Drowsy Driver Detection.
-The scope of our current project is limited to detecting small fights occurring in campus and alerting the driver when they start to feel drowsy.
+The scope of our current project is limited to detecting small fights occurring on campus and alerting the driver when they start to feel drowsy.
 We limit our current applications to a single camera usually remote, which needs to be connected to our application and inference models.
 We propose a website hosted on